ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is a C++ [Qt 5] (https://www.qt.io/) WebKit implementation of a minimalistic HTML framework for local [Perl 5] (https://www.perl.org/) scripts executed without server as desktop data-driven applications.
-Perl 5 scripts can be fed from HTML forms using GET and POST methods or from AJAX requests.
+Perl 5 scripts can be fed directly from HTML forms using GET and POST methods or using AJAX requests.
 HTML interface for interaction with the built-in Perl debugger is also available.
+Inspired by [NW.js] (http://nwjs.io/) and [Electron] (http://electron.atom.io/), PEB is another reuse of web technologies for the development of desktop applications, but with Perl doing the heavy lifting.

 ## Design Objectives